rx0a/Account-Shredder/README.md

 |`Site`         | `POST api/sites`                | Creates a new site         |
 |`Site`         | `PUT api/sites`                 | Updates a site             |
 |`void`         | `DELETE api/sites/{id}`         | Deletes a site             |

+## Demo Site
+Coming Soon.

+## Build from source
+If you are familar with Spring framework and Angular, you can build the app from source and run your own instance.
+To build from source, you will need to run the Spring boot backend on a tomcat server or similar.
+Then navigate to the ngSites directory and run the frontend using Angular CLI.
+Current port for Spring is 8500, and for Angular 4200, you can adjust them if you like.
+If you visit the Spring port from your browser, you will see the previous version of the app which has a pure Javascript frontend.
+If you visit the Angular port you will experience the new frontend written from scratch in Typescript.

 ## Acknowledgements
 * A special thank you to [Skill Distillery](https://www.skilldistillery.com/) instructors.<br>